rbaumgar/monitor-demo-app/application-monitoring.md

 apiservice.apiregistration.k8s.io/v1beta1.custom.metrics.k8s.io created
 ```

-:star: If you are using a different namespace, please don't forget to replace the namespace(monitor-demo).
+:star: If you are using a different namespace, please don't forget to replace the namespace (monitor-demo).

-## Prometheus Adapater for user metrics
+## Prometheus Adapater for User Metrics

-### Show the Prometheus Adapter image
+### Show the Prometheus Adapter Image

-Show the Prometheus Adapter image which is currently used by OpenShift Metering.
+Show the Prometheus Adapter image, which is currently used by OpenShift Metering.
 This will be required later!

 ```shell
 $ oc get -n openshift-monitoring deploy/prometheus-adapter -o jsonpath="{..image}"
 quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:a8e3c383b36684a28453a4f5bb65863167bbeb409b91c9c3f5f50e1d5e923dc9
 ```

-### Login as the normal user
+### Login as the Normal User

-Make sure you stay in the right namespace(monitor-demo)
+Make sure you stay in the right namespace (monitor-demo)

 ```shell
 $ oc login -u developer